Looking for an employer of record in Germany? Here’s what you need to know

 Hiring in Germany offers foreign employers the opportunity to tap into a new labor market, but it also comes with specific challenges.
 Foreign companies must comply with labor laws in Germany, which can become complicated quickly.

-If you’re researching how to hire employees in Germany, you’ve likely come across the term Employer of Record (EOR) in Germany.
-While EOR is a common hiring model in many countries, it’s important to understand that Germany does not legally recognize the EOR model.
+If you’re researching how to engage employees in Germany, you’ve likely come across the term Employer of Record (EOR) in Germany.
+While EOR is a common model in many countries, it’s important to understand that Germany does not legally recognize the EOR model.

 This distinction is critical for compliance with German labor laws.
 Using an unlicensed EOR model in Germany can lead to legal and financial risks, including potential misclassification and penalties.